Thinklab-SJTU/pygmtools/docs/guide/get_started.rst

 Install Other Backends
 _________________________

-Currently, we also support the state-of-the-art architecture ``pytorch`` which is GPU-friendly and deep learning-friendly.
+Currently, we also support deep learning architectures ``pytorch`` and ``paddle`` which are GPU-friendly and deep learning-friendly.
-The support of the following backends are also planned: ``tensorflow``, ``mindspore``, ``paddle``, ``jittor``.
+The support of the following backends are also planned: ``tensorflow``, ``mindspore``, ``jittor``.

 Please follow the install instructions on your backend.

-Set the backend globally by the following command:
+Once the backend is ready, you may switch to the backend globally by the following command:

 ::

     >>> import pygmtools as pygm
-    >>> pygm.BACKEND = 'pytorch'  # you may replace 'pytorch' by other backend names
+    >>> pygm.BACKEND = 'pytorch'  # replace 'pytorch' by other backend names

-Example: Matching Isomorphism Graphs
+Example: Matching Isomorphic Graphs
 ______________________________________

-Here we provide a basic example of matching two isomorphism graphs (i.e. two graphs that are the same, but the node permutations are unknown).
+Here we provide a basic example of matching two isomorphic graphs (i.e. two graphs have the same nodes and edges, but the node permutations are unknown).

 Step 0: Import packages and set backend